CARE Sampling Program

 Dilated Cardiomyopathy (DCM) in dogs

-All of our diets are formulated to be complete and balanced and to meet or exceed the nutritional guidelines set by the American Association of Feed Control Officials (AAFCO).
-In addition, even though taurine is not considered dietarily essential for dogs, we recognize what an important role it plays in heart, eye, digestive, and reproductive health.
+All Nutrience diets are formulated to be complete and balanced and to meet or exceed the nutritional guidelines set by the American Association of Feed Control Officials (AAFCO).
+In addition, even though taurine is not considered nutritionally essential for dogs, we recognize what an important role it plays in heart, eye, digestive, and reproductive health.
 This is why we have always supplemented all of our grain-free dog kibble with taurine to ensure optimal nutrition for every pet.

 Does Nutrience test its pet foods on animals?